Xqedii/Xqedii-Bots-Panel/README.md

 ```

 > [!NOTE]
-> A full description of all listeners, including available types and example scripts, can be found in `docs.txt`
+> A full description of all listeners, including available types and example scripts, can be found in `DOCS.md`

 ## Multi Actions Manager